How to Set Up GA4

 You’ve completed the essentials and have successfully set up GA4!
 That wasn’t so hard, was it?

-Now that you’re all set up, you’ll want to make sure that your GA4 and your UA accounts are linked.
+Now you need to link GA4 and UA.
 That way you only need one set of code on your property to receive data in both versions of GA.
 To do this, head to your setup assistant screen and select tag installation.

-You will then be taken to a screen showing a list of data streams feeding into GA.
+You will see a list of data streams feeding into GA.
 Handily, GA has already created a data stream from your site.
 Select it to be taken to the next screen.

-You should now be presented with the ‘web stream details’ page.
+You will see the ‘web stream details’ page.
 Scroll down until you find the ‘tagging instructions’, select ‘use existing on-page tag’ and click GA from the drop-down menu.

-It gets a little bit complicated now but bear with us.
-At the end of the fourth point in the drop-down menu ‘connect’, this measurement ID’, there should be a series of characters.
-Copy and paste these characters and then open a new tab in GA.
+At the end of the fourth point, ‘connect this measurement ID’, there should be a series of characters.
+Copy these characters and then open a new tab in GA.
 Select the home button at the top of the GA toolbar.

 On the home page select the drop-down menu on the top left of your screen- it should show your website’s name.